corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-### Mismatched Class Properties / Constructor Parameters
+### Mismatched class properties/constructor parameters

-Consider an example where you wish to ensure that a property of class whose type is some form of container is always sorted using some specific criteria yet you wish to maintain the immutability of the class.
+Consider an example where you wish to ensure that a property of a class, whose type is some form of container, is always sorted using a specific criteria.
+However, you want to maintain the immutability of the class.

-This could be codified as follows:
+You could codify this as:

 {{< tabs name="tabs-6" >}}
 {{% tab name="kotlin" %}}